SringayKeno/forecasting-home-prices-sacramento-county/README.md

 #### All Home Types

 The top Five zip codes are listed below.
 These zip codes were determined by looking at the differences between values (both in dollar and in percentage increases) month over month for the last 20 years.
-THe below zip codes had the highest sum total, or in another words deviated furthest from the county average.
+The below zip codes had the highest sum total, or in another words deviated furthest from the county average.

 - 95630 Folsom California
 - 95829 Vinyard (Elk Grove)